Photo: Carl Tremblay

 The formidable opera singer Carley DeFranco and Ben Schwendener have joined forces in a ground-breaking duo.
 Lyrical improvisations based on natural geometric design, contemporary poetry, Bach, and deep ambient, emotion-rich cinematic groove are some elements serving their new language.

-After two years of exploration, with brief appearances at Jordan Hall and The Democracy Center, Ben and Carley perform their first two-set concert in the Arnold Arboretum, Sunday October 14, 4 & 5pm.
-This special performance is made possible in part by a generous grant from the Emerald Necklace Conservancy in commemoration of its 20th anniversary at Fog x Hill, Arnold Arboretum.
+After two years of exploration, with brief appearances at Jordan Hall and The Democracy Center, Ben and Carley performed their first two-set concert in the Arnold Arboretum, Sunday October 14, 4 & 5pm.
+This special performance was made possible in part by a generous grant from the Emerald Necklace Conservancy in commemoration of its 20th anniversary at Fog x Hill, Arnold Arboretum.